5 best interactive digital signage examples for retail made with Intuiface

 Telenor stores are the brand’s most influential touch point with its customers, capturing not just company values but establishing their reputation as a modern, cutting edge company offering customers the latest in mobile technology.

 Built on Intuiface by the brand’s in-house design team with far less cost, in much less time, with far greater control, the home-made digital signage solution is now spread across over 33 stores in Hungary.
 Each Telenor store provides its visitors with a unique in-store experience on four separate displays and tablets that allow them to freely dwell and learn thoroughly about products, as well as connect with the brand through social media.
-During the application creation process, Intuiface's remote deployment capability enabled the team to quickly test ideas in-store, evaluate their effect, then enhance or reject as needed.
+During the application creation process, Intuiface's remote deployment capability enabled the team to quickly test ideas in-store with interactive kiosks, evaluate their effect, then enhance or reject as needed.
 Telenor is currently gathering shopper engagement metrics using Intuiface’s data tracking capability.

 3. Point of Experience via a Digital Touch Table - Waketo